Causation Lecture

 Case in Focus: Wilsher v Essex Area Health Authority [1988] AC 1074

 The claimant was a prematurely born infant who required extra oxygen in order to survive.
 A junior doctor inserted a catheter into a vein, rather than an artery, and this resulted in the claimant receiving too much oxygen, causing retina damage and eventually blindness.
-However, the claimant’s medical situation was such that there were five different possible causes of the blindness, and it was impossible to ascertain which of the five had actually caused the harm.
-As such, the courts were left considering a case in which only one out of five potential causes was tortious - in other words, there was a 20% likelihood that negligence was the cause of the claimant injuries.
+However, the claimant's medical situation was such that there were five different possible causes of the blindness, and it was impossible to ascertain which of the five had actually caused the harm.
+As such, the courts were left considering a case in which only one out of five potential causes was tortious - in other words, there was a 20% likelihood that negligence was the cause of the claimant's injuries.

-In summary, it is enough to simply show that a defendant has made a substantial contribution to a claimant’s injuries.
+In summary, it is enough to simply show that a defendant has made a material contribution to a claimant's injuries.
 However, there is a limit to this principle.
 Whilst a 50% contribution is enough to bring a successful case, a 20% contribution is not.

 Exam Consideration: Unfortunately, the courts shy away from providing strict guidelines regarding how much of a contribution to a harm a defendant must make before a successful case can be brought.
 This is in part due to the fact that it's rarely possible to describe such contributions as a sure percentage.
 Instead, the courts simply look to see whether the defendant's breach is a substantive cause.
 Fortunately, we can at least see from Wilsher that a substantive cause is definitely greater than 20%.